globalrestorationproject/globalrestorationproject.github.io/personnel.md

 #### Chloe Ketchmark
 <img src="/assets/img/chloe-pic.png" width="200" height="200"/>

 Chloe graduated from the University of Kansas School of Law in May 2022 with a J.D. degree.
 Prior to law school, she graduated from Boston University with a degree in pure and applied mathematics.
 She also worked as a research assistant, leading pipeline data management, in a neuroscience lab.
 At KU Law, she was a teaching assistant for the Lawyering Skills course, an Articles Editor for the Kansas Law Review, and a member of the Moot Court Council.
-Now, Chloe has worked in the U.S. District Courts system and is currently in private practice of law, where her interests include international environmental law.
+Now, Chloe has worked in the U.S. District Courts system and is currently a Staff Attorney at the Legal Aid of Western Missouri.
 In her sparetime, Chloe walks her dogs, runs, teaches yoga, and likes to sew.

 ---